Death Wish (1974 film): Plot

-Paul then visits Carol at the institute, where she remains generally depressed and unable to speak to Jack or show him any affection.
-She has physically assaulted the psychiatrists out of stress and is being tied to her bed with belts and ropes.
-Ochoa soon suspects Paul and is about to make an arrest when the district attorney Peters intervenes and says that "we don't want him arrested."
-Peters and the police commissioner Dryer do not want the statistics to get out that Paul's vigilantism has led to a drastic decrease in street crime.
-They fear that if said information becomes public knowledge, the city will descend into vigilante chaos.
+Paul visits Carol at the institute, where she remains depressed and unable to speak to Jack or show him any affection.
+Ochoa soon suspects Paul and is about to make an arrest when District Attorney Peters intervenes.
+Peters and Police Commissioner Dryer do not want the statistics to get out that Paul's vigilantism has led to a drastic decrease in street crime.
+They fear that if that information becomes public, the city will descend into vigilante chaos.
 If Paul is arrested, he can be labeled a martyr, and people will copy his example.
 Ochoa reluctantly relents and opts for "scaring him off" instead.
 One night, Paul shoots two more muggers before being wounded in the leg by a third.
 He pursues the mugger and corners him at a warehouse, where he proposes a fast draw contest, only to faint because of blood loss while the mugger escapes.

 Patrolman Officer Jackson Reilly discovers Paul's gun and hands it to Ochoa, who orders him to forget that he found it.
 At a local hospital, Ochoa visits Paul, who is recovering.
-Ochoa offers to surreptitiously dispose of the revolver in exchange for Paul's permanent exile from New York City.
+Ochoa offers to dispose of the revolver in exchange for Paul's permanent exile from New York.
 Paul takes the deal, and his company agrees to transfer him to Chicago.
-Ochoa tells the press that Paul is an ordinary mugging victim, and that the vigilante is still out there.
-Paul arrives in Chicago Union Station by train.
+He arrives in Chicago Union Station by train.
 Being greeted by company representative Fred Brown, he notices hoodlums harassing a young woman.
 He excuses himself and helps her.
-As the hoodlums mock him, Paul smiles while making a finger gun gesture at them.
+As the hoodlums mock him, Paul smiles while making a finger gun gesture at them, implying his vigilantism will continue.